ramizdundar/finch/README.md

 **Q: Why no consistent hashing?**

 > Consistent hashing isn’t necessary because we’re not planning to scale up or down, either intentionally or due to failure.
 Without these scenarios, the added complexity of consistent hashing isn’t justified.

-**Q: Have you considered other designs**
+**Q: Have you considered other designs?**

 > Initially, I thought about introducing fault tolerance by using a multicast setup without a master-slave architecture to avoid complexity of master